vorce/gonz/README.md

 `mix gonz.page title`

+## Features

+- Write pages and posts in Markdown
+- "Themes" with EEx templates
+- A page can be marked as a navigation item, which can be handled in the templates.

 ## Todo

+- What about drafts..
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
 - Low hanging speed ups (Task.async?)
 - What about site.yml, actually use it.. or do we even need it?
 Would it be nicer in some more elixiry format?